gabes135/gabes135.github.io_old/_pitches/03-python.md

 ![Pitch DataFrame](/assets/pitches/dataframe.png)

 ## Calculating the Spin Axis Direction
 Before Statcast was implemented, the pitch data provided by PITCHf/x included the direction of the spin axis, a paramter necessary to calculate the spin vector $\vec{\omega}$.
-However, this value was never measured but instead infered from the camera-measured acceleration of the pitch and has since been excluded in Baseball Savant's database.
+However, this value was never measured, only infered from the camera-measured acceleration of the pitch and has since been excluded from Baseball Savant's database.

 <iframe